fbpx

 NEDLAC is a structure that resolves disputes between organised business, labour and community & development interests as well as the state.
 Solidarity and other unions are part of organised labour, whereas SGB’s can be viewed as organisations that represent community interests.
 This made NEDLAC a suitable vehicle to resolve the dispute around Clauses 4 and 5 of the BELA Act.

 The dispute about Clause 35 is between parents on the one side and the state on the other hand.
 Some people view homeschoolers as a community, but the term 'movement' is probably more appropriate, as homeschooling is a collective of individuals from diverse communities who choose home education for different reasons.
 This makes NEDLAC unsuitable for resolving the dispute about Clause 35.
+However, although the NEDLAC structure is unsuitable for resolving the Clause 35 dispute, it does make an important point about the method used for dispute resolution, namely mediation.

 Mediation is a method that is increasingly used for dispute resolution, as an alternative to litigation.
 As the Department of Justice has put it, the advantages of mediation include the following: